 2. Have a Fixed Annual Tuition Price Increase

-Write into your lesson policy that your tuition fees will increase by a small amount every year (I like to say 2% so it keeps up with inflation).
-Talk new families through this in the intro lesson.
+Write into your lesson policy that your tuition fees will increase by a small amount every year.
+I personally like to say 2% so it keeps up with inflation.
+Talk new families through this in their first guitar lesson.

 Then send families an email 30 days in advance of the update with a heads up of upcoming pricing.
 This way people expect an increase every year.
 If they complain, you can avoid an argument by reminding them that they agreed to it in the intro lesson.

 Lastly, if you’re doing a great job with your lessons, people won’t blink at a small annual price increase.
 They’ll be more interested in becoming the best guitar players they can!

 3. Have an Annual Registration and/or Materials Fee